daniel-ilett/blog/_posts/2019-05-15-tut1-5-smo-retro.md

 # SNES

-Now let's take a look at the SNES filter.
+Now let's look at the SNES filter.
 The colour palette was, of course, more advanced than that of the NES - there's now support for 32,768 colours, with 256 at once.
 However, the hardware also supported additive and subtractive colour blending, so the "256 at once" becomes "any combination of two of those 256 colours at once".
-It gets very complicated beyond that, so we're going to give each of the three colour channels six possible colours, giving us only 216 colours on the screen at once - but it's notieably more than the NES effect, so we'll go with that.
+It gets very complicated beyond that, so we're going to give each of the three colour channels six possible colours, giving us only 216 colours on the screen at once - but it's noticeably more than the NES effect, so we'll go with that.

-The shader takes exactly the same form as the NES shader, but with different constants in the calculation.
-Open up `Shaders/PixelSNES.shader` and modify the fragment shader.
+The shader takes the same form as the NES shader, but with different constants in the calculation.
+Open `Shaders/PixelSNES.shader` and modify the fragment shader.

 ~~~glsl
 fixed4 tex = tex2D(_MainTex, i.uv);